tayloraswift/swift-png/examples/README.md

     }()
 ```

-> **note:** the parsing interfaces in [*swift jpeg*](https://github.com/kelvin13/jpeg) are spelled as static `.parse(_:...)` constructors. in *swift png*, these have been provided as `init(parsing:...)` initializers to better conform to swift api conventions.
+> **note:** the parsing interfaces in [*swift jpeg*](https://github.com/kelvin13/jpeg) are spelled as static `parse(_:...)` constructors. in *swift png*, these have been provided as `init(parsing:...)` initializers to better conform to swift api conventions.

 The next step is to process all the chunks up to, but not including, the first `IDAT` chunk.
 The goal is to be able to construct a **decoder context** (`PNG.Context`) by the time we reach the image data, using any `PLTE`, `bKGD`, or `tRNS` chunks we have encountered in the meantime.

 There are a great many ways to spell this loop.
-Here, we have written it with a single-use closure that returns a `Context` structure upon encountering the first `IDAT` chunk, which reduces the amount of [`Optional<T>`](https://developer.apple.com/documentation/swift/optional)s we have to deal with.
+Here, we have written it with a single-use closure that returns a `Context` structure upon encountering the first `IDAT` chunk.
+This reduces the amount of [`Optional<T>`](https://developer.apple.com/documentation/swift/optional)s we have to deal with.
 A competent Swift developer should be able to translate it into their preferred pattern.

 We declare variables to hold a palette (`PNG.Palette?`), background (`PNG.Background?`), and transparency (`PNG.Transparency?`) structure.
 A `PNG.Metadata` structure tracks all other chunk types.